DIAGNijmegen/node21/README.md

 Also, note that the basic version of WSL 2 does not come with GPU support.
 Please watch the [official tutorial](https://www.youtube.com/watch?v=PdxXlZJiuxA) by Microsoft on installing WSL 2 with GPU support.

-The alternative is to work purely out of Ubuntu, or any other flavor of Linux.

 Please clone the repository as follows:
 ```python